ghostintranslation/motherboard6/README.md

 <img src="input-traces.png" width="200px"/>

-It is hybrid because the physical format is following Eurorack standard, but it doesn't use CV/Gates and patch cables and has rather midi and audio jacks in the back.
-They are oriented for live performance more than experimentation.
+MOTHERBOARD's the physical format is following Eurorack standard, but it doesn't use CV/Gates and patch cables and has rather midi and audio jacks in the back.
+It is oriented for live performance more than experimentation.

 A MOTHERBOARD come with 2 boards, one on which the inputs and leds are soldered to (A), and one on which the Teensy and other components are soldered to (B).
 Both boards are attached together by multiple pin headers.